Minority games played by arbitrageurs on the energy market: Results

 Finally, we want to investigate another aspect of risk aversion.
 In section~\ref{sec: bounds} we found that the 'no anti-coordination' Nash equilibrium suggests that agents with high weight have a disproportionally strong contribution to the fluctuations $\sigma_A$.
 In order to discourage arbitrage by threatening with penalties, this would imply that the focus should be especially on BRPs that trade in large volumes of power.
 To investigate this in the context of the learning dynamics of the minority game, we take the realistic weight distribution described in \ref{app: OOM} and split the agents into two groups: Agents with high weight, and agents with low weight, making sure that the total weight in each group is the same.
 We then give each of the groups a different risk-aversion: Either the group of agents with low weight has $\epsilon = 0$ and the group of agents with high weight has non-zero $\epsilon$, or vice-versa.
 We then measure how the overall magnitude of the fluctuations, $\sigma_A$, depends on the strength of the non-zero $\epsilon$, and for which group this non-zero $\epsilon$ is implemented.
 The results are displayed in Fig.~\ref{fig: hetero_eps}, showing that if agents with high weight have a large value of $\epsilon$, the fluctuations strongly decrease.
 In the opposite situation, where agents with high weight have $\epsilon = 0$ and agents with low weight have high $\epsilon$, the fluctuations (unexpectedly) increase as compared to no risk aversion.
+Naively one may expect that risk aversion of many agents, even agents with low weight, decreases the fluctuations.
+Thus it is advantageous if agents with high weight behave risk-averse.